 Field Trips

-Docent-Guided Tours: Tours are offered on weekdays during the school day and are capped at 20 students per tour, but we can often accommodate larger groups using a rotation cycle--please indicate your needs on the Field Trip Form, and we will happily talk with you about possiblities!
+Docent-Guided Tours: Engaging, age-appropriate tours are offered on weekdays during the school day and are capped at 20 students per docent, but we can often accommodate larger groups using a rotation cycle--please indicate your needs on the Field Trip Form, and we will happily talk with you about possiblities!

 • Five Senses Tour (Preschool – 2nd): Through hands-on activities and play, students use their five senses to learn about the life cycles of trees and explore the habitats of animals such as ducks, salamanders, and flying squirrels.
 Allow 45 minutes to 1 hour per tour group.